 Water from our Town wells is treated with Potassium Hydroxide for pH adjustment and Sodium Fluoride for Fluoridation.
 The groundwater in Holden has a naturally low pH, which means it is somewhat acidic and therefore corrosive.
 The Potassium Hydroxide raises the pH to just above neutral (7.0) so that it is not acidic and corrosive.
 The Sodium Fluoride is added to provide cavity protection for infants and children.
 The water that we buy from Worcester is treated at Worcester's Water Filtration Plant.
-If you would like to learn more about Worcester's water sources and treatment processes, we invite you to visit the Holden Department of Public Works Office located at the Town Hall where we maintain copies of Worcester's Water Quality Report.
+If you would like to learn more about Worcester's water sources and treatment processes, we invite you call the Holden Department of Public Works Office at 508-210-5550 and we will send you a copy of Worcester's Water Quality Report.
 The City of Worcester also posts Water Quality Reports on their webpage.
-The one notable difference with Worcester's water is that Worcester chlorinated water.
+The one notable difference with Worcester's water is that Worcester chlorinates their water.
 Worcester does not fluoridate their water, and therefore, the Town of Holden adds Sodium Fluoride at each of our two (2) municipal interconnections.
 The water quality of our system is constantly monitored by the Holden Water & Sewer Division and the DEP to determine the effectiveness of existing water treatment and to determine if additional treatment is required.